Motorcycle DUI Accidents

 But they may place you on probation.
 And this is separate from what a judge in a criminal court says.
 One is administrative under Penal Code Section 9.
 The other is a criminal case.

-Typically an arrested rider has ten days, which includes holidays, weekends, etc., from the arrest date to request an administrative hearing with the DMV.
+Typically an arrested rider has ten days, including holidays, weekends, etc., from the arrest date to request an administrative hearing with the DMV.
 If he fails to do so, he faces a permanent suspension of his driving license.
 If a rider does not correctly request attending the hearing, there is the risk of an automatic suspension.

 Rules Of Evidence Don't Apply At DMV Hearings?